Open topic with navigation

 mem option so high that swapping occurs.

-For a storage manager, the
+For a SM, the

 kernelfile system synchronization method is the fastest but requires a battery backed disk controller.
 The

 kernelmechanism on Linux requires support for the

 diskfile system synchronization method is the most durable (but slowest) mechanism.